-We sat down with Shaun for a quick quiz and asked all the important questions like, what does a Foghorn have to do with beer?
+We sat down with Head Brewer Shaun Sherlock for a quick quiz and asked all the important questions like, "what does a Foghorn have to do with beer?"

 I'm born in Newcastle and my business partner has lived here for many years.
-We are really passionate about the place and its people - Newcastle needs a Brewhouse!
+We are really passionate about the place and its people – Newcastle needed a Brewhouse!

 Is there a story behind the name Foghorn?

 Anyone who lives locally hears the foghorns sound with shipping movements in the harbour.
 It is one of those ‘Newcastle’ sounds that you kind of get used to as part of the backdrop of the city.
 We wanted a name that reflected where we come from but that didn’t take itself too seriously.

 There is a distinct American theme throughout the menu – what inspired the American influence?

 This style of food really suits our beers, has great flavour and is very cool right now.
 My business partner and our venue manager both have Northeast US backgrounds so that has helped with the authenticity of recipe design.

 How many taps are there on offer and how often will the flavours change?

 We have 16 taps and one traditional British Beer Engine.
 We will have 3 or 4 regulars and rotate through the other styles as we grow.
 In coming months we hope to have all the taps filled with our beers and we will look to change them up regularly.